-- pollInterval in seconds between polls, default is 10 minutes - pollAtLaunch Determines when the first poll occurs.
+- pollInterval interval in seconds between polls, default is 10 minutes - pollAtLaunch Determines when the first poll occurs.
 True = immediately on launch, False = wait for one pollInterval (default). - buildPushesWithNoCommits Determine if a push on a new branch or update of an already known branch with already known commits should trigger a build.
 This is useful in case you have build steps depending on the name of the branch and you use topic branches for development.
 When you merge your topic branch into "master" (for instance), a new build will be triggered. (defaults to False). - gitbin path to the Git binary, defaults to just 'git' - category Set the category to be used for the changes produced by the GitPoller.
 This will then be set in any changes generated by the GitPoller, and can be used in a Change Filter for triggering particular builders. - project Set the name of the project to be used for the GitPoller.
 This will then be set in any changes generated by the GitPoller, and can be used in a Change Filter for triggering particular builders. - usetimestamps parse each revision's commit timestamp (default is True), or ignore it in favor of the current time (so recently processed commits appear together in the waterfall page) - encoding Set encoding will be used to parse author's name and commit message.
 Default encoding is 'utf-8'.
 This will not be applied to file names since Git will translate non-ascii file names to unreadable escape sequences. - workdir the directory where the poller should keep its local repository.
 The default is gitpoller_work.
 If this is a relative path, it will be interpreted relative to the master's basedir.
-Multiple Git pollers can share the same directory. - only_tags Determines if the GitPoller should poll for new tags in the git repository. - sshPrivateKey Specifies private SSH key for git to use.
+Multiple Git pollers can share the same directory. - only tags Determines if the GitPoller should poll for new tags in the git repository. - sshPrivateKey (optional) Specifies private SSH key for git to use.
 This may be either a Secret or just a string.
 This option requires Git-2.3 or later.
-The master must either have the host in the known hosts file or the host key must be specified via the sshHostKey option. - sshHostKey Specifies public host key to match when authenticating with SSH public key authentication.
+The master must either have the host in the known hosts file or the host key must be specified via the sshHostKey option.

+- sshHostKey (optional) Specifies public host key to match when authenticating with SSH public key authentication.
 This may be either a Secret or just a string. sshPrivateKey must be specified in order to use this option.
-The host key must be in the form of <key type> <base-64-encoded string>, e.g. ssh-rsa AAAAB3N<...>FAaQ==.
+The host key must be in the form of <key type> <base64-encoded string>, e.g. ssh-rsa AAAAB3N<...>FAaQ==. - sshKnownHosts (optional) Specifies the contents of the SSH known_hosts file to match when authenticating with SSH public key authentication.
+This may be either a Secret or just a string. sshPrivateKey must be specified in order to use this option. sshHostKey must not be specified in order to use this option.